smithy-lang/smithy/docs/source/1.0/guides/evolving-models.rst

 The following changes to structure shapes are backward-compatible:

 #.
 Adding new optional members to a structure.
 #.
+Removing the :ref:`required-trait` from a structure member and replacing
+   it with the :ref:`default-trait` (assuming the member was not marked with the :ref:`nullable-trait`).
+#.
 Removing the :ref:`required-trait` from a structure member when the
    structure is marked with the :ref:`input-trait`.
 #.
-Removing the :ref:`required-trait` from a structure member and replacing
+Removing the :ref:`required-trait` from a structure member that is
-   it with the :ref:`default-trait`.
+   marked with the :ref:`nullable-trait`.
+#.
+Adding the :ref:`required-trait` to a member of a structure if the member
+   is marked as ``nullable`` or the structure is marked with the ``input`` trait.

 The following changes to a structure are not backward-compatible:

 #.
 Renaming a member.
 #.
 Removing a member.
 #.
 Changing the shape targeted by a member.
 #.
-Adding the :ref:`required-trait` to a member.
+Adding the :ref:`required-trait` to a member that was not previously
+   marked with the :ref:`nullable-trait`.
 #.
 Removing the :ref:`default-trait` from a member.
 #.
 Adding the :ref:`default-trait` to a member that was not previously marked
    with the :ref:`required-trait`.
+#.
+Adding the :ref:`default-trait` to a member that was previously marked
+   with the :ref:`nullable-trait`.
+#.
+Removing the :ref:`nullable-trait` from a member that is marked as
+   ``required``.

 Booleans and API evolution